christophe-rd/fuelinex/notes/fleetingnotes/2025_fleetingNotes.md

 *
 In tropical forests, young trees are mostly impacted by droughts, but large, old trees are also vulnerable

-# HERE
 Trees prevent dessication injury by using a plumbing system of hollow dead cells (vessels or tracheids) to tranport water from the soil to the leaves.
 Xylem transport relies on a mechanism in which liquid water is held under tension, enabling trees to lift water to the canopy at little energy costs.
 However, liquid water under tension exists in a metastable state, similar to that of a superheated liquid.
 In this state, water is prone to cavitation, a sudden phase change from liquid water to gas that creates a bubble (embolism)

-During drought, reduced transpiration lafs to declines in soil moisture, often accompanied by higher tempeeratures and increased evaporative demand from the ATM.
+During drought, reduced transpiration leads to declines in soil moisture, often accompanied by higher temperatures and increased evaporative demand from the ATM.
 Combined, these factors induce water stress in plants, mnanifested as increased tension in the xylem sap.
 It's measurable by the water potential, measured in the xylem, which is increasingly negative during droughts.

 Stomata close before reaching the threshold at which cavitation is initiated, despite the negative consequence of stomatal closure.
 Consequences on short time scale: rapid cessation of photosynthetic CO2 assimilation, loss of canopy evaporatie coolin through transpiration and greater probability of photodamage.